stephenfairchild/seaweed/README.md

 `npm install -g seaweed`

-Register a Redis url as an environment variable:
+Register a Redis URL as an environment variable:

 `export SEAWEED_REDIS_URL=some_redis_url`